BethW83/Animal-Adoption-Capstone/README.md

 * In notebook 02_eda_visuals I had some trouble creating a heatmap.
 There are so many variables in the correlation that it was difficult to glean any information.
 I tried a few times, with the aid of generative AI, to manipulate the heatmap using the original correlated dataframe.
 However, it was taking a long time and I didn't want to get bogged down so early on.
 Therefore I decided to create a simpler correlated dataframe with just the variables I was interested in.
 This made for a clearer and more useful heatmap.
 I now know that correlation tables are something I need to learn in more depth.
 * In order to learn the most important features from the machine learning classification model, I had to rely heavily on code from the Code Institute's teachings and help from chatGPT.
 Evaluating the machine learning model is something I really need to go back over and understand more thoroughly.
 * Different hyperparameters were not tested in this project.
 That will be something I try out in a personal project after the course.
+*
+* The next logical step in Power BI would be to use DAX to create new measures to take a deeper dive in to the data and discover further relationships between the variables.

 ## Deployment
 * The Power BI dashboard is saved in the "dashboard" folder here in the repository.
 Download the file to open.
-A copy of the dashboard with temporarily be published using Power Bi Pro.
+A copy of the dashboard with temporarily be published using Power BI Pro.

 ## Main Data Analysis Libraries
 * Here you should list the libraries you used in the project and provide an example(s) of how you used these libraries.

 ## Reflection
+* Hindsight is a wonderful thing.
+In Power BI it would have been more useful to still have the pet ID column to create visuals.
+* Leading up to the Christmas break is a very difficult and busy time of year with lots of distractions.
+The pomodoro technique was useful, along with lots of planning, and the need to be adaptable.

 ## Credits